Enlargement of NATO: Serbia

-Yugoslavia's communist government sided with the Eastern Bloc at the beginning of the Cold War, but pursued a policy of neutrality following the Tito–Stalin split in 1948.
+Yugoslavia's communist government sided with the Eastern Bloc at the beginning of the Cold War, but pursued a policy of neutrality following the Tito–Stalin split in 1948 after an initial indirect alignment with NATO via the Balkan Pact.
 It was a founding member of the Non-Aligned Movement in 1961.
-Since that country's dissolution most of its successor states have joined NATO, but the largest of them, Serbia, has maintained Yugoslavia's policy of neutrality.
+Since that country's dissolution most of its successor states have joined NATO, but the largest of them, Serbia, has maintained neutrality.

 The NATO intervention in Bosnia and Herzegovina in 1992 against Bosnia-Serbian forces and the NATO bombing of targets in Serbia (then part of FR Yugoslavia) during the Kosovo War in 1999 resulted in strained relations between Serbia and NATO.
 After the overthrow of President Slobodan Milošević Serbia wanted to improve its relations with NATO, though membership in the military alliance remained highly controversial among political parties and society.
 In the years under Prime Minister Zoran Đinđić the country (then Serbia and Montenegro) did not rule out joining NATO, but after Đinđić's assassination in 2003 Serbia increasingly started preferring a course of military neutrality.
-Serbia's Parliament passed a resolution in 2007 which declared their military neutrality until such time as a referendum was held on the issue.
+Serbia's Parliament passed a resolution in 2007 which declared Serbia's military neutrality until such time as a referendum could be held on the issue.
 Relations with NATO were further strained following Kosovo's declaration of independence in 2008, while it was a protectorate of the United Nations with security support from NATO.

 Serbia was invited to and joined NATO's Partnership for Peace program during the 2006 Riga summit, and in 2008 was invited to enter the intensified dialog program whenever the country was ready.
 On 1 October 2008, Serbian Defence Minister Dragan Šutanovac signed the Information Exchange Agreement with NATO, one of the prerequisites for fuller membership in the Partnership for Peace program.
 In April 2011 Serbia's request for an IPAP was approved by NATO, and Serbia submitted a draft IPAP in May 2013.
 The agreement was finalized on 15 January 2015.
-Serbian President Aleksandar Vucic, in office since 2017, reiterated in March 2022 that his government was not interested in NATO membership.
+Serbian President Aleksandar Vučić, in office since 2017, reiterated in March 2022 that his government was not interested in NATO membership.
 A poll that month suggested that 82% of Serbians opposed joining NATO, while only 10% supported the idea.
 The minor Serbian Renewal Movement, which has two seats in the National Assembly, and the Liberal Democratic Party, which currently has none, remain the most vocal political parties in favor of NATO membership.
 The Democratic Party abandoned its pro-NATO attitude, claiming the Partnership for Peace is enough.

-Serbia maintains close relations with Russia, due to their shared Slavic and Eastern Orthodox culture but also due to its support on the Kosovo issue.
-Serbia and Belarus are the only European states which refused to impose sanctions on Russia in response to its invasion of Ukraine.
+Serbia maintains close relations with Russia, which are due to their shared stances on the Kosovo issue and popular affinity for Russia.
+Serbia and Belarus are the only European states that refused to impose sanctions on Russia in response to its invasion of Ukraine.